FALL FOLIAGE IN WEST VIRGINIA AND NEW RIVER GORGE NATIONAL PARK

 We finished off our hike with a Tunnel trail.
 Combined all trails took us 2 hours to complete with 4.5-miles (7km) in length.

-The last section of New River Gorge National Park left for us to explore was Sandstone area.
-There was another well-equipped visitor center here with a park movie that was different from the one played at Canyon Rim visitor center.
+The last section of New River Gorge National Park left for us to explore was the Sandstone area.
+There was another well-equipped visitor center here with a park movie that was different from the one played at the Canyon Rim visitor center.
 The hands-on activities were also very interactive and interesting for the kids.
 Because the park got established only 4 years earlier, all the facilities were new and in great condition.

 The main attraction of this part of the park was the Sandstone Falls – the widest waterfall on New River.
 The falls span 1500-feet (460m) wide, although they are not very tall and drop just 10-20 feet (3-6m) on average.
 Because the access to the falls boardwalk was a 40-minute drive down, over and up the other side of the river from the visitor center, we opted to just make a roadside stop and peek at the falls from the near-by overlook just 3 short miles (5km) down the road.
 It gave us a good idea of the falls and the long drive around to get a close-up view was deemed unnecessary.